 This will download your all Magento Products as a CSV file.

-Step 2: Give the file name such that it contains the word “Magento” and a word “Products”
+2: Rename the file to contain the words “Magento” and “Products”

 When you download your exported CSV file from Magento, it will be called something like this: